Democratic Republic of the Congo

 Meetings of states parties

-The DRC attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+The DRC observed the first meeting of states parties to the TPNW in 2022.
 “Deterrence is a false guarantee of security that keeps the world in the balance of terror,” it said.
 “Nuclear disarmament is an emergency and is becoming a necessity for our security.”

 TPNW negotiations